sjoerdvankreel/firefly-synth-2/static/Manual.md

 Appies oscillator-level unison.<br/>
 The output of both oscillator unison voices is routed through VFX1's filter and shaper.
 3. Set global unison voice count to 3 ([MP3](https://github.com/sjoerdvankreel/firefly-synth-storage/raw/main/firefly-2/render/demo_patch_from_scratch_3.mp3))<br/>
-Appies global-level unison.
+Appies global-level unison.<br/>
 In this case each voice has coarse pitch offsets of -12, 0, and +12 semitones (so plays 3 octaves).<br/>
 Also some offsets on the phase and fine pitch.

 ## Modulation System